huoshenwa/Netflix-svelte5-sveltekit-tailwindcss-TMDB/README.md

 # If you want to run
-Please replace the API key in the. env file with your own
+Please create an. env file in the root directory and add the Content :
+Vite_TMDB_API_KEY=Use your TMDB API key
 # sv

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).